 For children the grottoes represent a mysterious world with corners and angles, the sarcophagi, statues and pictures of many popes.

-Unfortunately, many Mass celebrations are done in the grottoes and they are then closed to the public, although official opening hours are published.
+Unfortunately, many Mass celebrations are held in the grottoes and they are then closed to the public, although official opening hours are published.

-The access to the grottoes is at the corners of the basilica crossings.
-The exit of the grottoes (sometimes also used as an entrance) is at the cashpoint to the dome of St. Peter’s.
+The access to the grottoes is at the pillars which sustain the dome.
+The exit of the grottoes (sometimes also used as entrance) is at the cashpoint to the dome of St. Peter’s.